 Going to college is a milestone in the lives of many young people, but this is also a very stressful period.
 Choosing the college and preparing yourself to potentially leave home is exciting, but it can also be frightening at the same time.

 Colleges Now Conduct Background Checks

 Unfortunately, there is now an additional issue to worry about, which is that colleges are now performing background checks on applicants.
 For some people, and particularly those with a slightly checkered background, this can lead to significant stress.
-They may worry that they will be rejected because of mistakes they have made in the past.
-Luckily, a problematic past or even a criminal record does not automatically lead to a rejection.
+They may worry that they will be rejected because of the mistakes they have made in the past.
+Luckily, a problematic past or even a criminal record does not automatically lead to rejection.